Crock Pot Chicken Parmesan is easily made with tender, crunchy, seasoned chicken breasts topped with marinara sauce and melted cheese!

 Get your assembly line all set up to make this go quicker.
 In a large skillet, begin heating up the vegetable oil (over medium-high heat).
 You want to get your skillet hot before adding chicken to it.

-Dip each chicken breast into the milk mixture (those little black specks are black pepper)
+Dip each chicken breast into the milk mixture.

 Then roll it around in the seasoned bread crumbs.
 Do each breast one at a time.

 Then add chicken to hot skillet.
 Continue with the rest of the chicken.
 You aren't cooking them.
 All you want is to create a nice golden brown crust on both sides of the chicken breasts.
 If necessary, add a bit more oil to the pan.